-On the on the 4th-8th October 2017 I will be taking part in the Mount to Mont Cycle which is raising much needed funds for Cornwall Hospice Care.
+On the on the 4th-8th October 2017 I will be taking part in the Mount to Mont Cycle which is raising much needed funds for Cornwall Hospice Care who recently cared for my friend Mark’s mum, Pat, who lost her battle with pancreatic cancer.
 A charity offering specialist palliative care to people aged 18 and over with life limiting illnesses.
-Please donate what ever you can to support the care of their patients and their families.
+Please donate what ever you can to support the awesome care of their patients and their families.

 Each year we look for new ideas for fundraising and increasing awareness for the children’s charity, Coram.
 This year I experimented with the idea of ornaments that could be attached to a bikes handlebars for a bit of fun.
 It started with a 3D printed prototype of Peppa Pig and in collaboration with Club Peloton quickly moved to ‘Harold the giraffe’, the charity mascot, for Coram.
 He has been computer modeled and styled from a photograph of the Coram hand puppet, then 3D printed and finally hand painted.
 A Garmin mount has been incorporated to provide an easy fix to the handlebars.